StanfordLegion/legion/tutorial/realm/index_space_ops/index_space_ops.md

     isect_it.step();
   }
   if (diffs_it.valid || isect_it.valid) {
-    log_app.error() << "At least one iterator is invalid";
+    log_app.error() << "At least one iterator is still valid";
   }
 ```

 ## Managing Memory In Index Spaces
 As discussed earlier, Realm dynamically allocates an underlying sparsity
 map on the owner node when creating sparse index spaces.
 The allocated sparsity maps are being held during the whole application
 lifetime.
 This will likely be fixed in one of the upcoming Realm